jotham/sopel-urbandict/README.md

 ## Installation

-Tested on Ubuntu 16.04 LTS.
+Tested on Ubuntu 16.04, 18.04 LTS.

-Aside from Sopel itself, sopel-urbandict requires `requests`.
-Sopel itself has since version 6.3.0, so you probably already have it, but if you don't:
+sopel-urbandict requires the `requests` module which can be installed using pip[3]:

 ```
 sudo pip3 install requests